lachlanhardy/rc-east/README.md

 Deployment
 ----------

+We're using Heroku Pipelines with Github integration so:

+* Pull Requests create their own Review Apps on Heroku
+* Any update to `master` deploys to *staging*
+* *staging* can be promoted to *production* via the Heroku interface or this command: `$ heroku pipelines:promote -r staging`

 **Staging**

-To deploy to staging: `git push staging master`
+To deploy directly to staging: `git push staging master`

 [http://rc-east-staging.herokuapp.com/]()